 We elected to apply the fair value option of ASC Topic 825, "Financial Instruments," to the Credit Facility, which was consistent with our application of ASC 820 to our investments.
-Generally, the fair value of the Credit Facility is determined using a yield analysis, which includes a DCF calculation and also takes into account the assumptions the Valuation Team believes market participants would use, including the estimated remaining life, counterparty credit risk, current market yield and interest rate spreads of similar securities as of the measurement date.
-At March 31, 2023, the discount rate used to determine the fair value of the Credit Facility was 30-day LIBOR, with a 0.50% floor, plus 2.94% per annum, plus an unused commitment fee of 1.0%.
-At March 31, 2022, the discount rate used to determine the fair value of the Credit Facility was 30-day LIBOR, with a 0.50% floor, plus 2.85% per annum, plus an unused commitment fee of 1.0%.
-Generally, an increase or decrease in the discount rate used in the DCF calculation may result in a corresponding decrease or increase, respectively, in the fair value of the Credit Facility.
-At each of March 31, 2023 and 2022, the Credit Facility was valued using Level 3 inputs and any changes in its fair value are recorded in Net unrealized appreciation (depreciation) of other on our accompanying Consolidated Statements of Operations.
+Generally, the fair value of our Credit Facility is determined using a yield analysis, which includes a DCF calculation and also takes into account the assumptions the Valuation Team believes market participants would use, including the estimated remaining life, counterparty credit risk, current market yield and interest rate spreads of similar securities as of the measurement date.
+At March 31, 2025, the discount rate used to determine the fair value of our Credit Facility was 30-day Term SOFR, with a 0.35% floor, plus 3.25% per annum, plus an unused commitment fee of 1.0%.
+At March 31, 2024, the discount rate used to determine the fair value of our Credit Facility was 30-day Term SOFR, with a 0.35% floor, plus 3.25% per annum, plus an unused commitment fee of 1.0%.
+Generally, an increase or decrease in the discount rate used in the DCF calculation may result in a corresponding decrease or increase, respectively, in the fair value of our Credit Facility.
+At each of March 31, 2025 and 2024, our Credit Facility was valued using Level 3 inputs and any changes in its fair value are recorded in Net unrealized appreciation (depreciation) of other on our accompanying Consolidated Statements of Operations.

-The following tables provide relevant information and disclosures about the Credit Facility as of and for the years ended March 31, 2023 and 2022, as required by ASC 820:
+The following tables provide relevant information and disclosures about our Credit Facility as of and for the years ended March 31, 2025 and 2024, as required by ASC 820: